 Schedule 6

-District Heating
+District Heating and Eastern Energy Centre

 The Airport Companies covenant jointly and severally with the Council as follows:

-Western Energy Centre
+Not to commence construction of the Eastern Energy Centre unless and until details of measures to safeguard a future connection to a DHN (“DHN Safeguarding”), via the Eastern Energy Centre, have been submitted to and approved in writing by the Council

-Subject to paragraph 1.3 of this Schedule the Airport Companies shall not Occupy the Western Terminal Extension unless and until they shall have provided and commissioned the Western Energy Centre and the Western Energy Centre is supplying heat to buildings at the Airport.
+Subject to paragraphs 1.4 of this Schedule not to Occupy the Western Terminal Extension unless and until the Eastern Energy Centre (incorporating the DHN Safeguarding approved pursuant to paragraph 1.1) has been provided and commissioned and the Eastern Energy Centre is supplying heat to buildings at the Airport and to maintain the approved DHN Safeguarding for a period of up to ten years from the date on which the Eastern Energy Centre first supplies heat to buildings at the Airport or until a DHN Operator connects the Airport to a DHN, whichever is earlier.

-If the following conditions are met prior to Commencement of that part of the Development comprising Western Terminal Extension then the Airport Companies shall prepare and submit to the Council for its written approval the Interim Heating Supply Options Study within six months of such Commencement.
+If the following conditions are met at least six months prior to Commencement of that part of the Development comprising the Eastern Energy Centre then the Airport Companies shall prepare and submit to the Council for its written approval the Heating Supply Options Study prior to Commencement of the Eastern Energy Centre.
 The conditions are:

-proposals for a DHN in the Royal Docks area have been agreed and adopted by the Council and/or the Greater London Authority;
+proposals for a DHN in the Royal Docks area (within 500 metres of the Airport) have been agreed and adopted by the Council and/or the Greater London Authority;

 a programme for delivery of the DHN has been agreed and adopted by the Council and/or or the Greater London Authority; and